Pollution is the unfavorable alteration of our environment, largely as a result of human activities (Southwick; 1976)

 Impacts of acid rain:

-- Acid rain has adverse impacts on the forests, freshwaters, and soils.
+- Acid rain has adverse impacts on the forests, freshwater, and soils.

 Prevention of Air pollution